 An NPI is a 10-digit numeric identifier.
-It does not carry information about you, such as the State where you practice, your provider type, or your specialization.
+It doesn’t have information about you, like the state where you practice, your provider type, or your specialization.
 Your NPI will not change, even if your name, address, taxonomy, or other information changes.

 Benefits of an NPI include:

 - Simple electronic transmission of HIPAA standard transactions

 - Standard unique health identifiers for health care providers, health care plans, and employers

 - Efficient coordination of benefit transactions

 All health care providers (that is, physicians, suppliers, hospitals, and others) may obtain an NPI.
 Health care providers are individuals or organizations that render health care as defined in 45 Code of Federal Regulations (CFR) 160.103.

 All health care providers who are HIPAA-covered entities, whether individuals or organizations, must obtain an NPI.

 - Health care provider that conducts certain transactions in electronic form

 - A Health care clearinghouse